-He's unbelievable.
-The Coogi sweater-rocking, Gucci shades-wearing Biggie Smallas was an MC's MC.
+Biggie Smalls is the illest.
+The Coogi sweater-rocking, Gucci shades-wearing Brooklyn poet was a rapper's rapper.
 He's often heralded as one of the greatest rappers of all time.
 And for good reason.
-He made consistently great music before an unknown assassin gunned him down on March 9, 1997.
+Big made consistently great hip-hop music before an assassin gunned him down on March 9, 1997.
 But Biggie's legacy lives on through his music.
-Here's a list of his best hits.
+Here are the best songs by the Notorious B.I.G.

 15. "One More Chance" Remix